replicatedhq/kots/design/variadic_config.md

 # OUSTANDING NOTES/QUESTIONS

+Missing Pieces:
+1. How to organize the file tree for these resources
+1. How to make sure any template functions are valid Yaml.

+Concerns Not Addressed:
+`We don’t even know all the file upload combinations that may pop up and so we can’t really templatize every possible function.
+Even if we could the amount of possible combinations in the UI would be crazy.`
+-> *Dan's comment*: sounds like they are really looking for assisted editing capabilities here.

+Open Questions:
-* At what stage are config values rendered now?
+1. At what stage are config values rendered now?
   - Stored as part of upstream/userdata
   - Also stored in DB as part of `app-version`
-* Why /liveconfig?
+1. Why /liveconfig?
   - Server-side validation/computation of templates
+1. How to take something like a files and convert them into a config map
+  - .
+Use YAML Multi-doc with repeat config items?
-* What to do about upstream, base, midstream, downstream
+1. What to do about upstream, base, midstream, downstream
   - Upstream: holds the config values under `userdata/`
   - Base: ?
   - Midstream: ?
   - Downstream: ?
-* What would midstream look like for these resources?
+1. What would midstream look like for these resources?
-* Helm chart support?
+1. Helm chart support?

 # Variadic Config Proposal

 Vendors require the ability to dynamically create resources as part of install configuration.
 A common use case is installing operators, where the customers need to create dynamic resources, like instances of an application, that are unknown until install time.
+They also need to be extend existing resources, like mounting _N_ files to a pod, where _N_ is not known at install time.
 This proposal outlines a plan to support dynamic/variadic application configuration to facilitate dynamic resource creation.

 ## Goals

+Two Main Goals
-* Vendors can create "template" resources in the broadest sense; define once and they can be used _N_ times.
+1. Vendors can create "template" resources in the broadest sense; define once and they can be used _N_ times.
-* Customers can click "Add an XXX" in the Kotsadm console and specify additional configuration items for dynamic resources.
-* There needs to be some MVP validation of resources:
-  * At least X resources
-  * Individual config item validation still works
-* Customers can specify variadic config information using the CLI
-* Last-mile kustomization still works, or there is a technical path forward.
+1. Vendors can extend resources with _N_ additional configuration properties, like environment variables or volume mounts.

 ## Non Goals

 Vendor requests that were left out of scope of this proposal as future tasking:
-* Having Kotsadm parse file(s) to gather config data, including variadic resources.
+* Having Kotsadm parse file(s) to gather config data, including variadic resources - this doesn't seem to be needed immediately by any customer.
+Files will just be base64 encoded and inserted using template functions.
+* Nested Groups - template or otherwise, are not supported.
+* Repeat File Dropzone: One dropzone that will create a repeated config values instead of clicking a "+" sign multiple times - I think this is a straightforward implementation following this proposal, so it is not covered for clarity.

 ## Background - TBD

 One to two paragraphs of exposition to set the context for this proposal.

+### Use Cases:

+1. Template Resources example: create new Kafaka instance.
+    * Customers can click "Add an Kafka" in the Kotsadm console and specify multi copies of configuration items for dynamic resource creation.
+    * There will be some MVP validation of templates resources:
+        * At least X instances of templated resources
+        * Individual config item validation still works
+1. Repeat Config Items examples: mounting config files to a container.
+    * Customers can click something like a "+" next to an individual field to make it an array of values
+    * Vendor can use the values to amend
+1. BOTH
+    * Customers can still specify variadic config information using the CLI
+    * Last-mile kustomization still works, or there is a technical path forward.

-## High-Level Design -TBD
+## High-Level Design

-One to two paragraphs that describe the high level changes that will be made to implement this proposal.
+Supporting the above customer use cases falls into two new feature additions for KOTS:
+1. `templateGroups`
+1. `repeatable` Config Items

+### templateGroups

+Template Groups are similar to the existing Config Groups concept, except this new category identified resources that can be cloned in ConfigValues or in the kotsadm UI.
+Instead of the relationshipt of groups->ConfigItems,

+Kotsadm will take the templateGroup values and implicitly copy and render new resources

+### reape

 ## Detailed Design